WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: WaLi Architecture Design

+where $\Sigma_{S_1}^{-\frac{1}{2}}$ is the inverse square root matrix of $\Sigma_{S_1}$ used to decorrelate and normalize the input $S_1$, and $\mu$ is the complex mean vector of $S_1$.
 Next, the output from CBN passes through a complex ReLU activation for adding nonlinearity.
-Formally, first encoder output, denoted by $E_1$ can be expressed by Eqn. \ref{eqn:complex_encoder}.
+Formally, first encoder output, denoted by $E_1$ is expressed by Eqn. \ref{eqn:complex_encoder}.

-The output of the first encoder $E_1$ is given as input to the 2nd encoder, and 2nd encoder's output to the third encoder, and so on.
-Every complex encoder has a similar complex 2D convolution (Eqn. \ref{eqn:complex_conv}), CBN (Eqn. \ref{eqn:complex_BN}), and complex ReLU activation (Eqn. \ref{eqn:complex_encoder}).
+The output of the 1st encoder is given as input to the 2nd encoder, and 2nd encoder's output to third encoder, and so on.
+Each complex encoder has a similar complex 2D convolution (Eqn. \ref{eqn:complex_conv}), CBN (Eqn. \ref{eqn:complex_BN}), and complex ReLU (Eqn. \ref{eqn:complex_encoder}).